Lead Sources

 Lead Exposure from Occupations and Hobbies

-Many occupations and hobbies either use or make you more likely to encounter lead.
+Many occupations and hobbies either use or make some people more likely to encounter lead.
 It is important for parents to use caution so that lead is not accidentally brought into the home.
 Lead dust can linger on clothing, hair, and hands.
 Some common occupations and hobbies that come into contact with lead include:

 Occupations